connebrink/mls/readme.md

 for the ls command.
 I hope it will be alot of fun.

 # Features
-- Try to be **ls** compatible
+- Try to be compatible with **ls**
-- Fancy colors
+- Fancy colors and else more fancy stuff
-- Fast of course
+- Fast of course, hopefully
-- Buildable static
+- Support for static builds
 - No Dependencies
 - Easy C++